dscov-tutorials/how-to-pr/README.md

 - [**"Team" plan for academia. 🔗**](how-to-academic-team.md): Setting up your GitHub organization for collaboration using more advanced tools.

 ## Resources
+- **Examples of Markdown code:** each page in this repository is a markdown document.
-- [GitHub flavoured Markdown 🔗](https://github.github.com/gfm/) specifies precisely how to write Markdown text for GitHub
+- [**GitHub Flavoured Markdown** 🔗](https://github.github.com/gfm/) specifies precisely how to write markdown text for GitHub